igocreate/igo/docs/README.md

 ```

 ## Configuration
-The Igo configuration is located in `/app/config.js`.
+The Igo.js configuration is located in `/app/config.js`.
 The configuration is initialized at startup, and can be retrieved through igo module:
 ```js
 var config = require('igo').config`;
 ```

 Some configuration parameters can be defined with environment variables.
-Igo uses [dotenv](https://github.com/motdotla/dotenv), so you can just add/override variables in the `/.env` file.
+Igo.js uses [dotenv](https://github.com/motdotla/dotenv), so you can just add/override variables in the `/.env` file.
 E.g:
 ```txt
 # development database
 MYSQL_DATABASE=mydatabase
 ```

+---